 - Many collisions occur at junctions so look out for cyclists and pedestrians.
 The most common cause is ‘looked but failed to see’.
 Make eye contact, if possible, so they know you’ve seen them.

-- Drivers need to be aware that pedestrians can be very unpredictable and may step in to the road without looking.
+- Pedestrians can be very unpredictable and may step in to the road without looking.
 In particular watch out for children and older people who may not have seen or heard you or may be unable to judge your speed.
-Drive carefully and slowly and be prepared to stop.